Emblems of the United States Air Force: Development of current system

 The first restriction on what became emblems was issued in 1923 and required that they be "dignified and in good taste."
 Emblems for groups and higher organizations were described as "heraldic" and were required to be placed on a shield.
 Squadron emblems were described as "pictorial" in 1955, but a specific shape was not required.
 New designs were to "avoid offending the Air Force, federal agencies, nations, state, or religious bodies They must also be in good taste and simple.”
 These restrictions applied only to newly approved emblems.
 However, if previously approved emblems were modified, the modification was required to comply with the new standard.
 During World War II, a number of units adopted emblems using cartoon characters.
 (Note: This was not new.
-The 11th Aero Squadron emblem of World War I, depicted Jiggs, of Maggie and Jiggs, carrying a bomb.) his practice was banned for "heraldic" emblems in 1964.
+The 11th Aero Squadron emblem of World War I, depicted Jiggs, of Maggie and Jiggs, carrying a bomb.) this practice was banned for "heraldic" emblems in 1964.

 The shape of "pictorial" emblems was standardized as disc shaped in 1966.
 Irregularly shaped emblems had already been placed on discs on patches worn on uniforms.
 At the time, placing an approved emblem on a disc was not considered a new or changed design requiring approval.

 Prohibitions included showing a specific type of aircraft or equipment; imitating other designs like flags, religious symbols, and medals; displaying symbols "of a morbid nature" or games of chance; or containing numerals or identifiable maps.
 These rules applied only for new emblems Later, depictions of specific landmarks were added to the prohibitions.

 Designs were required to include a minimum number of colors.
 The use of Air Force (ultramarine) blue and Air Force (golden) yellow was later encouraged, and for a time their use as the primary colors of the emblem was required.
 The 1959 revision to emblem standards for the first time prohibited an organization from using an emblem approved for a different organization.
 (Note: This requirement has been ignored or waived in a few cases, most notably by the use of the emblems approved for Air Combat Command and Air Mobility Command, which had been approved for Tactical Air Command and Military Air Transport Service.)